How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Pick HDB Loan or Bank Loan Critical

-This decision shapes your cashflow for 25 years.
-The HDB concessionary loan is 2.6% p.a.
-(CPF OA + 0.10%), 80% LTV, zero cash needed.
-Bank loans start from 1.40% p.a. fixed in 2026, cap LTV at 75%, and need a minimum 5% cash component.
-Full comparison in our HDB loan vs bank loan guide.
-For a bank loan, get an In-Principle Approval (IPA) from each shortlisted lender — free, non-binding, valid 30 days.
+This one choice shapes your cashflow for the next 25 years.
+The HDB concessionary loan sits at 2.6% p.a.
+(CPF OA + 0.10%), lends up to 75% LTV (cut from 80% on 20 Aug 2024 to match the bank loan cap), and needs no cash at all.
+Bank loans start from 1.40% p.a. fixed in 2026, also cap LTV at 75%, but require a minimum 5% cash component.
+We lay it all out in our HDB loan vs bank loan guide.
+If you are going the bank route, pull an In-Principle Approval (IPA) from each shortlisted lender.
+It is free, non-binding, and valid for 30 days.

 04